-Jack Myers (aka: the Kaos killer), who broadcasts online as he tortured and murdered his victims, picked the wrong person when he abducted Lt.
-Alison Briggs' (Natasha Henstridge) sister as with her partner Lt.
-Frank Williams (Lochlyn Munro) they tracked him down and arrested him.
-Whilst 14 months later Jack Myers is still awaiting trial having pleaded insanity, Frank Williams has not only been promoted to Chief but announced his campaign for mayor.
-It is why he is not overly happy when the current mayor decides to throw his support behind district attorney Genna Knowles (Miranda Frigon).
-It is then that Genna finds herself not stalked by someone set on destroying her life and career.
+Jack Myers, aka: the Kaos killer, broadcasts online as he tortures and murdereds his victims.
+But he picked the wrong victim when he abducted Lt.
+Alison Briggs' (Natasha Henstridge - A Sister's Nightmare) sister as with her partner Lt.
+Frank Williams (Lochlyn Munro - When Sparks Fly) they track him down and arrest him.
+14 months later Jack Myers is still awaiting trial having pleaded insanity, whilst Frank Williams has not only been promoted to Chief but announced his campaign for mayor.
+It is why he is not overly happy when the current mayor decides to throw his support behind district attorney Genna Knowles (Miranda Frigon - A Cookie Cutter Christmas).
+It is then that Genna finds herself stalked by someone set on destroying her life and career.
 But Genna is not one to lie down and take a beating and plots her revenge.

-The thing is that "Anatomy of Deception" goes the low cost route so every time Genna speaks to one of the men who might be targeting her we get the look from the man once she has gone.
-It unfortunately makes it a bit too pantomime like although in fairness by not being subtle makes it a guessing game as they are all as obvious as each other.
-The thing is that whilst it enjoys toying with you it relies on the audience not trying to play sleuth because when you look at the info with Genna falling victim to a series of emails and online videos there is some one who is obvious.
+The thing is that "Anatomy of Deception" goes the low budget route so every time Genna speaks to one of the men who might be targeting her we get the look from the man once she has gone.
+It unfortunately makes it a bit too pantomime like although in fairness by not being subtle it makes it a guessing game as they are all as obvious as each other.
+The thing is that whilst it enjoys toying with you it relies on the audience not trying to play sleuth because when you look at the detail, with Genna falling victim to a series of emails and online videos, there is some one who is obvious.

 Aside from that, well there is a torture side to "Anatomy of Deception" which some might say is "Saw" like but is closer to the Diane Lane movie "Untraceable" with the whole killing online aspect.
-But this doesn't go for the full gore and so it won't have enough going on to appeal to those who enjoy horror movies.
+But this doesn't go for the full gore and so it won't be graphic enough to appeal to those who enjoy horror movies.